Non-Propulsive Payload Deployment for Efficient On-Orbit Servicing of Mega-Constellations: Deployment Capability and Fuel Efficiency Analysis

-The maximum ejection velocity, $\max_i \Delta v_i$, is a critical indicator of the service spacecraft's deployment capability.
-Due to the orbital perturbations induced by reaction velocity, neither Eq. (\ref{precise}) and Eq. (\ref{fast}) yields a direct analytical solution.
-Therefore, obtaining $\max_i \Delta v_i$ for varying parameter sets necessitates numerical simulation.
+$\Delta v_{\max}$ is a critical indicator of the SSc's deployment capability.
+Due to the orbital perturbations induced by reaction velocity, neither Eq. (\ref{alg:opt}) and Eq. (\ref{fast_begin})-(\ref{fast_end}) yields a direct analytical solution.
+Therefore, obtaining $\Delta v_{\max}$ for varying parameter sets necessitates numerical simulation.

-As described earlier, the three key parameters influencing reaction velocity are: the mass ratio of the service spacecraft to the payload spacecraft, $m_s:m_p$; the initial orbital altitude difference, $r_{s0}-r_{t0}$; and the number of target spacecraft, $n$.
-Numerical simulations were performed, and the resulting $\max_i \Delta v_i$ values are presented in Fig. \ref{boundry_real}.
+As described earlier, the three key parameters influencing reaction velocity are: the mass ratio $m_s:m_p$; the initial orbital altitude difference $r_{s0}-r_{t0}$; and the number of TSc $n$.
+Numerical simulations were performed, and the resulting $\Delta v_{\max}$ values are presented in Fig. \ref{boundry_real}.